 I inhaled, "Something about some project in pre-production.
-Co-founded in Israel.
-That you need some concept development.
-Sounded like every other commercial job that any old dipshit could do...
+Co-funded by Israel.
+You need some concept development.
 So?
-So fucking what?"
+So, fucking what?"

-"Oh, yes!
+"Yes!
 The project is absolutely happening!
-It was my idea to bring you on board for the design process.
-You should really read the script.
-It's frightening stuff," Dennis went on like all directors do, jerking off over their next biggest hit.
-Blah, blah, fucking blah.
+Was my idea bringing you on board for the design process.
+Should really read the script, it's frightening stuff!"
+Dennis went on like most directors do, jerking off over their next biggest hit.

 I cut him off, "Not interested."

 "Don't be stupid!
 This is an incredible opportunity!"